advancedtelematic/quickcheck-state-machine/talk/bobkonf-2019-summer-icfp/slides.md

 * A complete software development process developed by Mills and many others at IBM
 * Goal: Bug prevention, rather than removal (achieve or approach zero bugs)
 * Controversial
+    - Developers and testers are separate teams
     - Relies on formal methods/specifications, stepwise refinement, and design/code verification/review at each step to prevent bugs
-    - Developers and testers are separate teams
     - Developers have no access to compilers, and are not supposed to write tests
-    + Claims to be academic, criticised by Dijkstra
-    - Testers job isn't to find bugs, but to measure the quality
+    - Testers job isn't to find bugs, but to measure the quality (end-to-end black box tests only)
+    - Claims to be academic, criticised by Dijkstra

 * Many case studies with positive outcomes